livarb/vefa-portal/content/peppol/knowledge-base/governance-model.md

 ## Transport Infrastructure Agreement (TIA)

-All providers must sign a TIA with a OpenPEPPOL Authority or directly with OpenPEPPOL.
-Difi is the norwegian OpenPEPPOL Authority.
+All providers must sign a TIA with a PEPPOL Authority or directly with OpenPEPPOL.
+Difi is the Norwegian PEPPOL Authority.

 Please see the Anskaffelser.no to find more [information about signing up with Difi](http://www.anskaffelser.no/temaer-elektronisk-handel/aksesspunkt-transportformidlar-i-infrastruktur/bli-et-aksesspunkt).